They hold the same stocks.The wrapper is what differs.

 DESK Q&A

-Frequently asked, answered straight
+Frequently asked, answered straight, every figure SEC-cited

 Q01Is an ETF the same as an index fund?